Understanding ProShares UltraPro Short Russell2000's Unusual Options Activity | Benzinga

 Understanding ProShares UltraPro Short Russell2000's Unusual Options Activity

-ProShares UltraPro Short Russell2000 (NYSE:SRTY) shares experienced unusual options activity on Friday.
-The stock price moved up to $9.76 following the option alert.
+Shares of ProShares UltraPro Short Russell2000 (NYSE:SRTY) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $9.84.

 - Sentiment: NEUTRAL